Farming and matriarchy

 Land was also communally owned, because all traces of the boundaries between the fields were erased by the annual floods.
 The land therefore had to be resurveyed and again divided into family plots. and cattle were distributed for slaughter to the same extended families -- all by priest-employees who were under the supervision of the elites, which were generally matriarchal due to the fact that women had always gathered while men had hunted.
 (But the men could no longer hunt.)

 This elite-led culture originated at the city of Naqada in the Nile Valley and spread to the north and south from there -- north to the Delta and to the Mediterranean Sea and south until it clashed with the male-oriented cattle-herding culture of Lower Nubia, which lay between the first and second cataracts.
 A red crown that identified the wearer as feminine (primarily by the spiral curl that stuck out at the top) was generally adopted by local rulers.
-This red crown might have been the inspiration for the white crown that was adopted by Nubian rulers.
+This red crown might have been the inspiration for the white crown that was adopted by Nubian rulers, because the design of the red crown, particularly the curl that sprouted from its top (most likely a copper wire that was bent into a spiral).
+The spiral was a female symbol, so the crown represented femininity and the feminine spirit of the wearer.

 The crown of Osiris